 The health and safety of our audiences, clients, staff, volunteers and the local community are of the utmost importance to us.
 All volunteers and staff are briefed on the COVID-19 guidelines from NSW Health.
 Staff and volunteers to monitor for COVID-19 symptoms and get tested if they feel unwell.

-The Byron Community Centre building will remain closed to the general public unless otherwise stated.
+The Byron Community Centre building is open to the general public.
+Please stay away:

 - If you are unwell.

 - If you have tested positive for COVID-19.

 - If you have been identified as a close contact and self isolating.

 Staff and volunteers are encouraged to work from home where possible.

 - All people over the age of 12 must wear a face mask in indoor areas.